COVID-19 testing is a powerful tool for limiting the spread of the virus and getting back to normal life.

 People with Medicare Part B can get up to eight tests per calendar month from participating pharmacies and health care providers for the duration of the COVID-19 public health emergency.

-This article was updated on May 17, 2022, after the federal government announced households were eligible for another batch of free at-home COVID-19 tests.
+This article was updated in September 2022, after the federal government announced the end of the free mail order at-home COVID-19 test program.

 As we navigate the ongoing pandemic, COVID-19 testing continues to be a powerful tool for containing the spread, especially as new variants emerge, and getting back to doing the things we love.
 But for older adults, the constantly changing recommendations around testing can feel overwhelming.
 This guide is designed to help you determine when and where to get tested—and what to do if you test positive for SARS-CoV-2, the virus that causes COVID-19.